 Which employees to include

-It's best to include every person in your company as part of your data upload, even if you plan to gather collaboration data for only a subgroup, a specific target population within the company.
+At a minimum, include the organizational data for all employees who have Workplace Analytics licenses.
+It's even better to include every person in your company as part of your data upload, even if you plan to gather collaboration data for only a subgroup, a specific target population within the company.

 If you upload data for everyone, you can analyze who everyone is collaborating with, even if they are outside your target population.